tazama-lf/Full-Stack-Docker-Tazama/README.md

 Wait till all running and arango migration scripts are done then run
 (Arango will output 'it's ready for business' in docker logs when you can proceed)
 `docker compose up -d tms cadp crsp tadp tp rule-901`
+That's it.
+You can now submit to TMS running on default port 5000

+# ONE LINER STARTUP
+`docker compose up -d`
+Note that it will log errors and stabilize eventually due to the arango migration scripts.
+Unless something goes wrong during the build.

 # TROUBLESHOOTING TIPS
 Start/Restart individual services with